Dig In To Web Accessibility

 So when are you an accessibility professional?
 My answer is... shrug?
 Keep caring, keep learning, keep championing change in your teams and codebases.
 To read more on this topic, check out Accessibility Pro Certified: To Be or Not To Be.

-- Web Accessibility: A free Udacity course created as a partnership between Google and AT&T.
+- Web Accessibility: A free Udacity course created by Google.

 - Start Building Accessible Web Applications Today: An Egghead course created by Marcy Sutton introducing accessibility through hands-on, technical examples.